aherbert/gdsc-smlm/docs/results_plugins.rst

 If the ``Ctrl`` button is held the mouse can be used to select localisations.
 A single mouse-click will select the localisation; the selection is marked with a configurable outline.
 A double mouse-click will centre the view rotation on the localisation.
 This can be reset using ``View > Center > Universe``.

-Selected data is added to an interactive table to display the localisation data (see section :numref:`%s <results_plugins:Table Output>`).
+Selected localisations are added to an interactive table to display the localisation data (see section :numref:`%s <results_plugins:Table Output>`).
 Rows selected in the table will be selected in any ``3D Results Viewer`` created with the same dataset.
 This allows multiple views to be open for the same results set and the selection is synchronised.
 Note that tables opened by the ``Results Manager`` are not associated with ``3D Results Viewer`` windows; the table must be opened by the ``3D Results Viewer``.

 The following menu options are useful: